Higher education in Luxembourg

 The Lifelong Learning Centre (LLLC), founded by the Chambre des Salariés, has several higher education programmes for working professionals.
 All programmes are taught in collaboration with different universities in and around Luxembourg, such as uni.lu, the University of Lorraine, the University of Rennes or the University of Lille.

-LLLC provides two bachelors - one in Management and Accounting, and one in Applied Information Technology.
-Masters include programmes in the fields of Management; Human Resources; Finance; and Communication
+LLLC provides four bachelors - in Management and Accounting, Applied Information Technology, Social Worker and Hotel Management.
+Masters include programmes in the fields of Management; Human Resources; Finance; and Communication, with the newest master's programme in Electronic Commerce.

 Most programmes are taught either in French, English, or both, and are mostly part-time with evening/weekend classes.
 Some programmes require students to attend classes at the partnering institution.
 The diplomas awarded are equivalent to those obtained from the respective universities without a specific mention of the training location.